Chart Color Schemes

 Albany Surrounds ranks among the top 25% of areas assessed nationally for overall employment performance

-Workforce participation in Albany Surrounds is 64.0%, slightly higher than Rest of WA's 59.4%.
-Key industries for employment among residents include agriculture, forestry & fishing, health care & social assistance, and education & training.
-The area has a significant specialization in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.
-Conversely, mining is under-represented, with only 3.2% of Albany Surrounds' workforce compared to 11.7% in Rest of WA.
+The key industries of employment among residents are agriculture, forestry & fishing, health care & social assistance, and education & training.
+The area has a particular employment specialization in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.
+Conversely, mining is under-represented, with only 3.2% of Albany Surrounds's workforce compared to 11.7% in Regional WA.
+The area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

-Labour force levels decreased by 4.4% over the 12 months to September 2025, alongside a 4.1% employment decline, resulting in a fall of 0.3 percentage points in the unemployment rate.
-In comparison, Rest of WA recorded employment growth of 1.4%, labour force growth of 1.2%, and a decrease in unemployment by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia for May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Albany Surrounds' employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localised population projections.
+Based on AreaSearch analysis of SALM and ABS data, over the 12 months to December 2025, labour force levels decreased by 5.4% alongside a 5.5% employment decline, resulting in the unemployment rate rising by 0.1 percentage points.
+By comparison, Regional WA recorded employment growth of 1.0%, labour force growth of 1.4%, and unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Albany Surrounds.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Albany Surrounds's employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment